 Choosing OFF option, disables Focus Assist and you will see All Message and App Notifications on your computer.

-After enabling Focus Assist on your computer, the next step is to set up the time period during which you want the Focus Assist feature to kick in on your computer.
+After enabling Focus Assist, the next step is to set up the time period during which you want the Focus Assist feature to kick in on your computer.

-On the next screen, click on Start Time and set the Start Time for the Focus Assist period in the popup that appears.
-Next, click on End Time and set the End time for the Focus Assist period.
+On the next screen, you can set the Start Time and the End Time for the Focus Assist period on your computer.

 On the same screen, you can configure Repeats, Focus Level and choose whether or not you would like to see a Notification in the action center, whenever Focus Assist is automatically turned ON.